OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

 ```

 ## future
-it still has some problems, but i try to fix them all
+it still has some problems, but I try to fix them all